Cian-CloudIntCorp/Bare-ai/README.md

 | **`setup_bare-ai-worker.sh`** | `v002` | **Worker** | The Linux Specialist.
 Runs on RKE, Vault, and Tailscale nodes.
 Handles local self-healing and generates daily logs. |
 | **`setup_bare-ai-win.ps1`** | `Exp` | **Worker** | *Experimental* PowerShell wrapper for Windows nodes.
 Adapts self-healing logic for Windows Server environments. |

 ---

+Security & Requirements
+Tailscale: Must be installed and connected on all nodes.

+SSH Identity: The Brain uses SSH keys for passwordless access.
+Ensure ssh-copy-id or Tailscale ACLs are configured.

+Gemini API: All nodes require a valid GEMINI_API_KEY in their environment variables.

+---

 ## 🚀 Quick Start (Linux)